mikemccand/luceneutil/README.md

 `setup.py` has created two files: `localconstants.py`, and `localrun.py` in `$LUCENE_BENCH_HOME/util/src/python/`.

 The file `localconstants.py` should be used to override any existing constants in `constants.py`, for example if you want to change the Java commandline used to run benchmarks.
-To run an inintal benchmark you don't need to modify this file.
+To run an initial benchmark you don't need to modify this file.

 Now you can start editing `localrun.py` to define your comparison, at the bottom near its `__main__`: